Category Archives: #gloucesterplover

 4) Do not permit off-road vehicles on beaches where shorebirds are nesting.

-5) Do not rake the beach.
-Beach raking destroys a vital food source and machines can scoop up and kill chicks that can’t yet fly out of the way of danger.
+5) Beach raking destroys a vital food source and machines can scoop up and kill chicks that can’t yet fly out of the way of danger.
+Many Massachusetts cities and towns have worked with the State to create responsible beach raking plans and our hope is Gloucester’s will be approved.

 6) Respect symbolically roped off areas.
 Do not play ball close to the roping.
 It is against state and federal law to run into the nesting area to retrieve a ball or for any other reason.
 Do not allow pets to run through the roped off areas and do not cross the roped off areas to take shortcuts through the dunes.